maniodev/service_logging/README.md

 }
 ```

-Additionaly, you can also filter request and response:
+Additionally, you can also filter request and response:

 ```ruby
 config.service_logging.filters = {